rftheisen/rftheisen.github.io/ExploringDrones/DronesOntheNet.md

 CPU: Intel 14 Core Processor
 - This is the brains of the system and where the real magic happens.

+5 Megapixel camera
+- Allowing for high quality images and videos
 - 4 tiny propellors
 - 4 bump guards
 - battery charger port connected with micro usb